cheeseandcereal/transmission_influxdb_exporter/README.md

     "host_port": 8086,
     "use_ssl": false,
     "verify_ssl": false,
-    "database": "transmission",  // database will be created if it doesn't exist "username": "root",  // if authentication is disabled on influxdb, leave user/pass as-is "password": "root"
+    "database": "transmission",  // database will be created if it doesn't exist (don't change if using provided grafana dashboard)
+    "username": "root",  // if authentication is disabled on influxdb, leave user/pass as-is "password": "root"
   },